 To achieve our energy and emissions reduction goal, we focus on several key areas: efficiency, clean energy, green power, green buildings, process emissions, and fleet and logistics.

 To guide our efforts and monitor progress, we implemented an annual company-wide GHG inventory based on the Greenhouse Gas Protocol corporate GHG accounting and reporting standard.
-We publically report our actions and results via the international gold-standard CDP (formerly Carbon Disclosure Project) process and in Merck KGaA’s biannual Corporate Responsibility Report.
+We publically report our actions and results via the international gold-standard CDP (formerly Carbon Disclosure Project) process and in the Merck KGaA, Darmstadt, Germany biannual Corporate Responsibility Report.

 We work to reduce greenhouse gas emissions from our own energy use, as well as to enhance the energy efficiency of research and production processes.